younger-once/happygit2/README.md

 # happygit2

-I added this line in R Studio.
+I added this line in R Studio

+Addin one more line.